-Goal 3: Improved Levels of Success and Perseverance for Students with Handicaps, Social Maladjustments or Learning Difficulties Objective Baseline 2015 Target 2015 Result 2016 Result 1 To provide opportunity for students with special needs to visit and explore work sites.
-Data not available An increase in the number of initiative s that help with planning long range goals All special needs students in Sec 3 were screened for long range plans All special needs students in Sec 3 were screened for long range plans6 2 To increase awareness of pathways to qualification for special needs students or students at risk.
-5 students 20% increase 5 students 6 students
+Goal 3: Improved Levels of Success and Perseverance for Students with Handicaps, Social Maladjustments or Learning Difficulties

+Objective 2015 Target 2015 Result 2016 Result 2017 Result 2018 Result 1 To provide opportunity for students with special needs to visit and explore work sites.
+An increase in the number of initiatives that help with planning long range goals All special needs students in Sec 3 were screened for long range plans All special needs students in Sec 3 were screened for long range plans All special needs students in Sec 3 were screened for long range plans All special needs students in Sec 3 were screened for long range plans 2 To increase awareness of pathways to qualification for special needs students or students at risk.
+20% increase 5 students 6 students on target on target